Nonclassical Many-Body Superradiant States with Interparticle and Spin-Momentum Entanglement: Conclusion and Outlook

+A rigorous assessment of the potential utility of the generated entanglement should also include a detailed investigation of the detrimental effects of single-particle decoherence.
 We note that the master equation at the center of our analysis, Eq.~\eqref{AtomicMasterEq}, does not include single-particle emission or dephasing.
 This is typically valid in the superradiant regime for cavities with large collective cooperativity parameters, $N \mathcal{C}_x = N \Gamma_c / \gamma_e \gg 1$ and $N \mathcal{C}_z = N g_z^2 / (\kappa_z \gamma_a) \gg 1$, where $\gamma_e$ and $\gamma_a$ are the natural linewidths of the states $\ket{e}$ and $\ket{a}$, respectively.
 This assumption is crucial for experimental implementation, as spontaneous photon emission can remove the atomic cloud from the bosonic $\mathrm{SU}(4)$ subspace (reducing its quartic Casimir eigenvalue) and also from the discrete momentum grid, potentially lowering spin-momentum entanglement.
 Notably, achieving large single-atom cooperativities $\mathcal{C} \gg 1$ in cavity systems has attracted significant experimental and theoretical interest recently~\cite{Kawasaki,Ren,Kroeze2,Bin,Codreanu}, making implementation of our system without adverse effects from spontaneous emission feasible.
 Further analysis of single-particle decoherence on the metrologically useful collective dark states is left for future work.

 Lastly, as noted in Sec.~\ref{Sec:Metrology}, it would be interesting to consider our system in an atomic beam setup, similar to Refs.~\cite{Liu,Jager2,Jager3,Fama}, but now through two cavities and without initial excitation.
 In this picture, the system acts as a continuous entanglement generator: atoms inside the cavities become entangled with one another, generating both interparticle and hybrid spin-momentum entanglement, while new atoms enter to replace those exiting.
 This naturally implements the ``turning off'' of the atom-cavity interactions, allowing atoms in free space to evolve solely under the phase-encoding Hamiltonian of Eq.~\eqref{PhaseEncoding} for quantum-enhanced accelerometry.
-With new atoms continuously replacing measured ones, such a setup could enable continuous readout of acceleration.
+With new atoms continuously replacing measured ones, such a setup has the potential to enable continuous readout of acceleration.